Homestead Information

 If I am over 62 and my spouse is under 62, should we both file?

-When your spouse turns 62 and qualifies for an elderly homestead protection, you may also consider filing another elderly homestead on their behalf.
-If and when you and your spouse both qualify as elderly, you may aggregate each personal five hundred thousand dollar ($500,000) protection to one million dollar ($1,000,000).
-In all cases, you may want to consult an attorney to take any personal matters into consideration.
+• When your spouse turns 62 and qualifies for an elderly homestead protection, you may also consider filing another elderly homestead on their behalf.
+If you and your spouse both qualify as elderly, you may aggregate each personal one million dollars ($1,000,000) protection to two million dollars ($2,000,000).

 Will my Homestead declaration protect my home from being taken if I go into a nursing home?

-Liens imposed by the Massachusetts Department of Transitional Assistance (formerly Public Welfare), as a result of the payment of Medicaid benefits, are exempt from the homestead protection.
-However, as of the printing of this pamphlet, as long as the recipient, or the spouse of the recipient, is alive, the Commonwealth will not look to the residence for reimbursement of Medicaid benefits.
 If the surviving spouse is also the recipient of Medicaid benefits, the Commonwealth will file a claim for reimbursement from the estate for the entire amount of Medicaid benefits paid, once the surviving recipient has died.
-The rules and regulations regarding Medicaid are complicated and constantly changing.
 You should consult an attorney to address your specific concerns regarding Medicaid.

 Is there anything I will not be protected from?

-- a sale for federal, state and local taxes, assessments, claims, and liens;
+• Any sales for federal, state and local taxes, assessments, claims, and liens;

-- a mortgage on the home;
+• Any mortgages on the home;

-- where buildings on land not owned by the owner of a homestead estate are attached, levied upon or sold for the ground rent of the lot where they stand;
+• Any buildings on land not owned by the owner of a homestead estate are attached, levied upon or sold for the ground rent of the lot where they stand;

-- upon an execution issued from a court of competent jurisdiction to enforce its judgment based upon fraud, mistake, duress, undue influence or lack of capacity;
+• Any execution issued from a court of competent jurisdiction to enforce its judgment based upon fraud, mistake, duress, undue influence or lack of capacity;

-An estate of homestead shall be automatically subordinate to a mortgage on the home that is executed by all of the home’s owners.
-For homeowners that have previously executed a mortgage that included a waiver of the homestead protection, the new law applies to the existing homestead.
-This “waiver” shall be treated as a subordination and the previously recorded homestead shall be in full force and effect.
-As a result, there is no immediate need to file a new homestead declaration after you refinance, take out a second mortgage or a home equity loan.
-Although it is not necessary, it may be advisable in certain circumstances.
-Under the new law, you can file a new declaration without injury because the subsequent declaration shall relate back to the previous declaration.
+Any homestead declaration is automatically subordinate to a mortgage on the home that is executed by all of the home’s owners.
+If you previously executed a mortgage that included a waiver of the homestead protection, the new law applies to your existing homestead.
+This “waiver” is treated as a subordination, and the previously recorded homestead remains in full force.

 If I divide my time equally between my winter and summer residences, can I declare a Homestead on both?